-The C.Buren Williford Family Scholarship is to awarded to a full-time student pursuing a degree in the School of Business.
-Priority for selection is given to an employee of the Southern Piping Corporation.
-If more than one employee is eligible, the President of the College shall make the selection.
-If no employees are eligible, then any student pursuing a degree in business shall be selected by the Director of Financial Aid and the School of Business faculty representatives based on financial need and satisfactory progress toward the completion of degree requirements.
-The recipient must maintain a 2.75 GPA and remain a full-time student at Barton College in order to retain the scholarship.
+The C.Buren Williford Family Endowed Scholarship will be awarded to children of employees of Southern Piping Company.
+If no children of employees of Southern Piping Company are eligible, the scholarship may be awarded to a resident of North Carolina, east of Raleigh.
+First preference is any student pursuing a degree in business.
+Applicants will be selected by the Director of Financial Aid.
+The recipient must maintain a 2.75 grade point average and remain a full-time student at Barton College in order to retain the scholarship.